roc-lang/roc/FAQ.md

 # Frequently Asked Questions

+## Is there syntax highlighting for Vim/Emacs/VS Code or a LSP?

+Not currently.
+Although they will presumably exist someday, while Roc is in the early days there's actually a conscious effort to focus on the Roc Editor *instead of* adding Roc support to other editors - specifically in order to give the Roc Editor the best possible chance at kickstarting a virtuous cycle of plugin authorship.

+This is an unusual approach, but there are more details in [this 2021 interview](https://youtu.be/ITrDd6-PbvY?t=212).

+In the meantime, using CoffeeScript syntax highlighting for .roc files turns out to work surprisingly well!

 ## Why doesn't Roc have higher-kinded polymorphism or arbitrary-rank types?

 _Since this is a FAQ answer, I'm going to assume familiarity with higher-kinded types and higher-rank types instead of including a primer on them._